MikeIvanichev/norma/README.md

 ### Metal

-Using the Metal requires compiling the program on MacOS with the `metal` feature flag.
+Using Metal requires compiling the program on MacOS with the `metal` feature flag.

 ```rust